astronomer/docs/software/support.md

 ## Best practices for support request submissions

-The following are the best practices for submitting support requests in the Cloud UI or the Astronomer support portal:
+The following are the best practices for submitting support requests in the Astronomer support portal:

 ### Always indicate priority